RCatersels/CountryEnumeration/README.md

 # CountryEnumeration
-Mendix Country enumeration module for Mx 5.12.0 and up.
-Seperate version for Mx 6 and 7.
+Mendix Country enumeration module for Mendix.
+Seperate version for Mx 7,8 and 9.

 This module will update or create an ISO based country enumeration table with flag icons confrom ISO 3166-1.
 It provides all current 250 countries with the Alpha-2 code, Alpha-3 code and numeric code.